bassanilab/NewAnce/README-v1.6.md

  -readH,--readHistograms <arg>      Directory where histograms files are placed.
  -repH,--reportHistogram            Report histograms to text files -rP,--readParamFile <arg>          Name of file from which parameters should to read.
- -seFa,--searchFastaFile <arg>      Fasta file that was used for the search (required for protein grouping export) -smD,--smoothDegree <arg>          Degree of smoothing (0: no smoothing, n: n x smoothing) (default value 1) -spRE,--spectrumFilter <arg>       If this option is set, only spectrum ids that match this regexp are used.
-If not set no
+ -seFa,--searchFastaFile <arg>      Fasta file that was used for the search (required for protein grouping export and
-                                    filtering is performed.
+                                    annotation of variants in the Comet results) -smD,--smoothDegree <arg>          Degree of smoothing (0: no smoothing, n: n x smoothing) (default value 1) -spRE,--spectrumFilter <arg>       If this option is set, only spectrum ids that match this regexp are used.
+If not set no filtering is performed.